itsseraphii/itsseraphii.github.io/README.md

 ### What I'm working on these days

-Working @ [Bloc.Solutions](https://bloc.solutions/) as a developper.

-Also full time student at the Laval University, Bachelor's Degree in Computer Science.
+Working for Accesso Paradox as a web developper, also full time student at Université de Sherbrooke in Electrical Engineering

 ### [Site web du moment™](https://matias.ma/nsfw/)
 ### [Other interesting link](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 ## Current list of projects I don't have time to work on / Random ideas

-- Raspberry Pi to process landline phone
 - Learn Jekyll/GitHub Pages to make cool pages for free for projects
 - Remake [Pause Ahead by Askiisoft](http://askiisoft.com/games/pause-ahead/) so that its not stranded in Flash